fkia87/oc_installer/README.md

-# oc_installer
+# Openonnect Installer
-Installing and configuring a simple openconnect VPN server
+Installing and configuring a simple openconnect VPN server.
+Just run oc_installer.sh and follow the instructions.